-- A website that you shop online may offer you to keep the credit card information to the website.
-You must decline that offer and enter the required information again and again, each time you shop online.
+- A website that you shop online may offer you to keep the credit card information on the website.
+You must decline that offer and enter the required information again and again each time you shop online.

 - Do not forget to check whether the website uses HTTPS instead of HTTP.
 The ‘s’ comes from ‘secure,’ and HTTPS encrypts your network traffic, unlike HTTP.
 Fraudsters may be watching your network traffic.
 If they encounter encrypted content, they will not be able to get valuable information out of it.

 - Do not log in to a website or do online shopping while connected to a public network.
 It is easy to watch network traffic going on the same network.
 Attackers might be connected to the same network and steal your information.

 - You can use virtual credit card numbers if it is provided by your bank.
 A virtual credit card number is a temporary number that you can use for your online process immediately.
 This gives you privacy.